WernerBlake/RRDjs/README.md

 </a>

 ## Output:
-The JSON file will two main parts:
+The JSON file will be made up of two main parts:
 1. The Meta data for the entire RRD file
 2. All of the DS data
 ### RRD Meta Data: